Prim's Algorithm: A Complete Guide

 For example, a cable television company can use this algorithm to minimize the length of cables needed to connect all customers in a residential area.

-It has also been used in more complex areas, such as image analysis in artificial vision, protein folding in bioinformatics and approaches to problems NP-Hard like that of the traveling salesman.
+It has also been used in more complex areas, such as image analysis in computer vision , protein folding in bioinformatics, and approaches to NP-Hard problems such as the traveling salesman problem.